 The present study aims to demonstrate the high potential of remote controlled sensors to quantitatively assess not only hydrological data such as temperature, current or plankton community with classical CTD probes or VPR recorders but also for the assessment of higher tropic levels such as macro-invertebrates and fish.
-To the best of our knowledge, there are only a small number of studies and observatories available world-wide that are trying to assess also higher tropic levels with remote controlled optical systems (Aguzzi et al., 2011; Buckland et al., 2005; Fischer et al., 2007b; Wehkamp and Fischer, 2014) and even fewer in regard to quantitative assessments with respect to specimen’s abundances and species specific length-frequency analysis in an area.
+To the best of our knowledge, there are only a small number of studies and observatories available world-wide that are trying to assess also higher trophic levels with remote controlled optical systems (Aguzzi et al., 2011; Buckland et al., 2005; Fischer et al., 2007b; Wehkamp and Fischer, 2014) and even fewer in regard to quantitative assessments with respect to specimen’s abundances and species specific length-frequency analysis in an area.
 Because these technologies will certainly develop and improve over the next years, this study also discusses certain specific requirements and challenges for such systems, especially for shallow water artic areas.

 2 Materials and Methods